-- Methods for reducing bottlenecks depend on algorithms!
+- Approaches for reducing bottlenecks depend on algorithms!

-- We need to puzzle over
+- We need to consider, consider

-- There are algorithms that are essentially difficult to be parallelized
+- Some algorithms are essentially difficult to be parallelized

 - Some directions

 - Reducing access to shared variables

 - Reducing length of dependency chains

 - called "critical path"

 - Reducing parallelization costs

 - entering/exiting "omp parallel", "omp critical"... is not free